zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 *  **serviceIpAddress** (_Optional_) (_XML_ Path: `/instance/ipAddr`)

-    The IP address of the service.
-Can be provided by system administrator in the externalized service configuration.
+    specifies the IP address of the service.
+This parameter can be provided by system administrator in the externalized service configuration.
-    If not present in the YAML/XML configuration file or not set as service context parameter, will be resolved from the hostname part of the baseUrl property using java.net.InetAddress capabilities.
+    If this parameter is not present in the YAML/XML configuration file or is not set as service context parameter, it will be resolved from the hostname part of the baseUrl property using `java.net.InetAddress` capabilities.

 * **contextPath** (_XML_ Path: `/instance/contextPath`)